musjib999/flutterClass/README.md

 # api_flutter

-First Class
+Second Class

-- FutureBuilder
+- Configuring of Firebase and cloud firestore: enableMultidex to true at app/build.gradle, implementation for multidex at the same directory
-- Code Refactoring and folder structure
+- Creating project, collection and documents
-- Service Injector
+- Getting the list of documents in cloud firestore
-- Model and ApiService i.e (getRequest and postRequest method)
+- Add contact page UI